yilingu0094/yilingu0094.github.io/_pages/publications.md

 3. The rate $O(1/\sqrt{k})$ matches that of OGDA in <span style="color:DarkGoldenRod">strongly convex</span> setting.
 Additionally, the rate $O(1/\sqrt{k})$ is <span style="color:DarkGoldenRod">tight</span>.

 **Current Progress:** The paper is quite long and technical, so we still need time to check some technical details including proofs and conduct more experimemts.
-Articles are expected to submit to some top journals or conferences in 2023 Fall.
+Articles are expected to submit to some top journals or conferences in 2024 Spring.

 + **Yilin Gu**, Junwen Qiu (2023).
 Normal Map-Based Proximal Extragradient Methods for Nonsmooth Nonconvex-Nonconcave Minmax Problem.
 + Junwen Qiu, **Yilin Gu**, Andre Milzarek (2023).
 Convergence of A Revised Foward-Backward-Foward Method for Nonsmooth Nonconvex-Nonconcave Minmax Problem.